madmurphy/libconfini/RATIONALE.md

 Why libconfini? {#rationale}
 ============================

-The motivation behind this library comes from the observation that many system applications in GNU/Linux rely on _INI-like_ files (systemd, pacman, networkmanager, etc.), and for many users who approach GNU/Linux for the first time it can be frustrating not to have a GUI for configuring their system.
+The motivation behind this library came from the observation that many system applications in GNU/Linux rely on _INI-like_ files (systemd, pacman, networkmanager, etc.), and for many users who approach GNU/Linux for the first time it could be frustrating not to have a GUI for configuring their system.
 So, I thought, a general .conf/.ini editor for GNOME _in dconf-style_ had to be done.